moxpt/Web/README.md

 Repository for Web

-This repository will hold the files for my web site This project is going to be my firts experience creating a web applicition on the cloud
+This repository will hold the files for my web site This project is going to be my first experience creating a web applicition on the cloud

 How users can get started with the project
 Where users can get help with your project